HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 ``values_agree`` then checks that the contents of the database agrees with the model for a particular key.

+While this could have been simplified by not using bundles, generating keys and values directly in the `save` and `delete` rules, using bundles encourages `hypothesis` to choose the same keys and values for multiple operations.
+The bundle operations establish a "universe" of keys and values that are necessary to trigger the behavior.

-We can then integrate this into our test suite by getting a unittest TestCase from it:
+We can now integrate this into our test suite by getting a unittest TestCase from it:

 .. code:: python